Mr-Fougere/react-trustpilot/README.md

-# ⭐ TrustPilot React Widget Library
+# ⭐ Trustpilot React Widget Library

 This library provides a set of customizable Trustpilot widgets for embedding on your website or application.
 It allows you to integrate Trustpilot's review display system, product ratings, and review collection functionality.